microsoft/accessibility-insights-service/packages/cli/README.md

 ## Scan & Crawl

--   if crawling is enabled (disabled by default), you should provide --url to be scanned/crawled.
+-   Required --crawl and --url options with URL to be crawled and scanned.
--   Summary HTML report will be generated in the output folder, previous result will be overwritten if --restart is true.
+-   Summary HTML report will be generated in the output folder; previous result will be overwritten if --restart is true.
--   Also an error log will be generated in case if any error.
+-   The error log will be generated in case of any error.
 -   The crawler will start with the base URL specified in the command line and progressively discover links (URLs) to be crawled and scanned.
 -   A base URL to crawl is defined as URL host and should not have query and parameters.
 -   Only URLs that located within the base URL folder would be considered for crawling and scanning.
--   The URL folder is a resource location equal to base URL up-to the last forward slash in the specified base URL, or e.g:
+The URL folder is a resource location equal to base URL up-to the last forward slash in the specified base URL, or e.g:
     -   If base URL is specified as https://www.example.com/bar/foo , URLs that are in https://www.example.com/bar/ folder will be considered for crawling and scanning.
-    -   But if base URL is specified as https://www.example.com/bar/foo/ , only URLs that are in https://www.example.com/bar/foo/ folder will be considered for crawling and scanning.
+    -   If base URL is specified as https://www.example.com/bar/foo/ , only URLs that are in https://www.example.com/bar/foo/ folder will be considered for crawling and scanning.

 ```sh
   ai-scan --crawl true --url https://www.microsoft.com/